IEAWindTask49/Ontology/README.md

 This section describes the mooring systems that could be used for individual turbines and repeated throughout the array.
 Each mooring system contains a list of mooring lines, which contains the mooring configuration ID, the heading, the anchor type, and a possible length adjustment.
-The mooring configuration ID links to the details about the segments lengths and types in the mooring line configurations section.
-The heading refers to the angle of the mooring line and it rotates counterclockwise from +X. The anchor type links to details about the anchor size and dimensions in the [anchor types section](#anchor-types).
+The mooring configuration ID links to the details about the segments lengths and types in the [Mooring Line Configurations](#mooring-line-configurations) section.
+The heading refers to the angle of the mooring line and it rotates clockwise from North, relative to the heading of the platform.
+The anchor type links to details about the anchor size and dimensions in the [Anchor Types](#anchor-types) section.
 The length adjustment is an optional parameter that can adjust the mooring line length for a shallower or deeper depth, for example.

 ```yaml